A theory for combinations of risk measures: Representations

 where $\mathcal{M}_{\rho,c}^{\mathcal{V}_f}$ is the closed convex hull of $\cup_{\mu\in\mathcal{V}_f}\{m^\mu_c\}$. \end{enumerate} \end{Crl}

 \begin{proof} Direct from Theorem \ref{thm:dualcomp} and Proposition \ref{lmm:dualmu2}. \end{proof}

-\begin{Rmk} Since the co-monotonicity of a pair $X,Y$ does not imply the same property for the pair $R_X,R_Y$, the only situation where $\rho$ is surely co-monotone occurs, from Proposition \ref{prp:prop} and Lemma \ref{lmm:f}, when $\{f^\mu\}_{\mu\in\mathcal{V}}$.
-In this case we have
+\begin{Rmk} Since the comonotonicity of a pair $X,Y$ does not imply the same property for the pair $R_X,R_Y$, the only situation where $\rho$ is surely comonotone occurs, from Proposition \ref{prp:prop} and Lemma \ref{lmm:f}, when $\{f^\mu\}_{\mu\in\mathcal{V}}$.
+In this case, we have